The Importance of Trampoline Enclosures or “Safety First – Do I Need Trampoline Enclosure”?

 Trampolines are an extremely fun way to have fun and exercise at the same time.
 However, especially considering that they are mostly used by kids, which makes safety paramount.
 Kids often aren’t careful and don’t recognize the risks.
 This can be dangerous, especially on trampolines, as they can jump very high and risk serious injury if they land wrong.

 As enclosure is one part of trampoline that a lot of people does not buy by default!
 Unfortunately, most trampoline accidents which happen on trampoline could be avoided just by securing jumpers with trampoline enclosure.
 According to „Consumer Product Safety Review“ more than 25% of accidents happen because there were multiple jumpers on trampoline and second reason with almost same percentage is falling off from trampoline which happens because there is no safety netting around it.
 Estimates say that every year 100 000 children are injured in US.
 Good thing is that from all those injuries there was only six trampoline related deaths from 1990.

 The injuries on trampoline were caused by:

-1. Colliding with another person while jumping on the trampoline
+1. Colliding with another person while jumping or playing games on the trampoline

 2. Landing improperly while jumping or doing stunts on the trampoline